SPINNING FISHING COMBOS

 capabilities.
 The Tetra axial carbon construction provides for the ultimate in strength and durability.
 Abu

 Garcia custom Fuji soft touch reel seats provides great comfort.
-The premium grade cork handles also adds
+The premium grade cork handles also adds to

-the test of time in the field.
+of time in the field.

 G.Loomis GCX Spinning Fishing Rod